Python-Alex/PyPeerChat/README.md

 Client Side -
   python(3) ClientStartup.y [--debug 0|1] [--address IPV4] [--port PORT] [--username USERNAME] [--motto MOTTO]

+ Replace arguments with -h to view full list of arguments

  Enabling Debug will Decrease Performance, This is used by developers
  ```